TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   **Type: `boolean`**

-  Enabled enables/disables certificate pinning for the API.
+  If set to `true`, it enables certificate pinning for the API.

-  Old API Definition: `certificate_pinning_disabled`
+  Tyk native API definition: `certificate_pinning_disabled`.

 - **`domainToPublicKeysMapping`**